-Development should take into consideration the need to protect and encourage wildlife which may be using the building(s) as habitats, such as barn owls which are known to nest locally.
+Development must protect and encourage wildlife which may be using the building(s) as habitats, such as barn owls which are known to nest locally.

 Lighting

 Lighting schemes should be designed sensitively to reduce any adverse impact on wildlife and to protect the dark skies which are characteristic of this rural area.